- International Schools

 There are so many ways to display this information and so much of a school’s content used to recruit students can be reused or tweaked to fit in this area as well.
 It’s of course not all about the salary and the benefits - it’s about fitting in.

-Teachers spend days, nights and weekends at school, so showcasing your campus can also be a big selling point.
+Teachers spend days, nights, and weekends at school — so showcasing your campus can also be a big selling point.
 Drone video footage of the campus along with an interactive campus map provides great visuals on the Anglo-American School of Sofia's website.

 3. Make them want to be a part of your story.

 As an international school parent of three children, I can attest to the fact that teachers are the heart and soul of the school.
 They spend long hours during the day and often travel with clubs and teams on the weekend — many international schools will tell you they are a family.
 So does your school sell that value or some other value?

 ABOUT THE AUTHOR

-As part of Finalsite's marketing team, Debbie has worked with international schools for the past 8 years while living in both Asia and Europe.
-From conference planning and presentations, to association events, and client success stories, she helps schools understand how they can maximize their web presence while partnering with Finalsite.
+As part of Finalsite's marketing team, Debbie has worked with international schools for the past 10 years while living in both Asia and Europe.
+She helps schools understand how they can maximize their web presence while partnering with Finalsite.
 As a parent of three children who graduated from IB World Schools, she has keen insights into the marketing and communication needs of international schools.

 - Faculty Recruitment

 - Web Design